ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-push/README.md

   ```
   #import "[your-project-name]-Swift. h"
   ```
   If your project name has spaces or hyphens, replace them with underscores in the import statement.
-Example:
+Example,

   ```
   // Project name is "Test Project" or "Test-Project"

   #import "Test_Project-Swift.h"
   ```

 2. Add the code below to your application delegate,